arjunmehta/sqldump-to/README.md

 This stdin stream compatible command line tool takes a SQL dump stream and converts it to newline delimited JSON. **Currently this tool can only process dump files for individual tables.** In the future this module may support other output formats and have additional features ([with your help](https://github.com/arjunmehta/sqldump-to/issues)).

-- Convert SQL dump to comma separated JSON to import to BigQuery or other tools
+- Convert SQL dump to comma separated JSON to import to BigQuery or other tools.
-- Output JSON schema to file [Request other export formats](https://github.com/arjunmehta/sqldump-to/issues)
+- Output JSON schema to file. **[Request export format](https://github.com/arjunmehta/sqldump-to/issues)**
-- Stream-based processor makes efficient use of resources (low memory/disk requirements)
+- Stream-based processor makes efficient use of resources (low memory/disk requirements).
-- Use multiple worker processes to increase performance/consumption
+- Use multiple worker processes to increase performance/consumption.
-- stdin/stdout compatible
+- stdin/stdout compatible.
-- Supports MySQL and MariaDB sql dumps and schema.
-[Request other dump formats](https://github.com/arjunmehta/sqldump-to/issues)
+- Supports MySQL and MariaDB SQL dumpfiles and schema. **[Request dump format](https://github.com/arjunmehta/sqldump-to/issues)**

 ## Get Started